eric-cade/ai-media-feed/README.md

 -Posts will be generated using the dummy backend

--For real AI generation, implement your own backend using the structure in backend/api_structure.md.
+For real AI generation, implement your own backend using the structure in backend/api_structure.md.

 **Contributing**

--Contributions, ideas, and feedback are welcome — especially around:
+Contributions, ideas, and feedback are welcome — especially around:

 -UI/UX